Qu’est-ce que le pegging ?

 Pegging: a different approach to anal pleasure

-Taking the time to provide necessary explanations
+Taking the time to provide the necessary explanations

 Discussing desires in detail and setting boundaries

-Choosing simple positions to start
+Choosing simple positions to start with

 Céline